Behavioral Finance and Risk Management

 - Herd Mentality: thousands of people can’t be wrong, right?
 Herd mentality is the tendency of people to follow the crowd — assuming there must be something to a strategy if everyone’s doing it, rather than following the objective analysis.
 The fact is, just because something is popular doesn’t mean it’s a good idea.
 The bitcoin bubble is a classic example.
 Bitcoin isn’t anchored to any fiat currency or to a finite resource like gold, and it can’t be spent in very many places — its entire value is based on what other people are willing to pay for it.
 As a result, Bitcoin grew 2700 percent in 2017, then crashed by 65 percent in less than a month.

-How to Overcome Behavioral Finance Problems
+How to Overcome Behavioral Finance Biases

-To overcome the biases that inform poor decisions, there are lots of strategies that we as advisors can use to steer our investors in the right direction.
+To overcome the behavioral finance biases that inform poor decisions, there are lots of strategies that we as advisors can use to steer our investors in the right direction.
 First things first: stay focused on the process.
 While it’s our default option to go with our guts when making a decision, it’s a much better idea to take time to reflect.

 Next, take the time to prepare, plan, and pre-commit to the plans that make the most sense for you.
 If you don’t, you’ll leave yourself open to impulsive behavior that can sink all the carefully made plans you’ve laid out.